vsnb/website/_posts/2021-06-21-against-big-mighty-tech.md

 You will likely be up against a small team of 6-12, responsible for a service/tool/product.
 Those people are not very motivated due to all the big company reasons.
 But the key here is that they are also small.
 On top of that, people on the inside rarely have the career luxury of working on a single fancy thing.
 They typically have other projects, toil, oncalls, trainings, mandates, horisontals, verticals and managers to deal with, etc, etc.

+P.S.
+Having that, I'm unlikely to deliver shit, based on years of observing myself working for a big tech company.
+The silver (wouldn't call it a gold one) cage is hard to escape from.